nus-cs2103-AY2122S2/tp/docs/UserGuide.md

   The index must be a positive integer 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
-* The `PHONE_NUMBER`, `EMAIL` and `ADDRESS` here can be left blank, allowing you to remove previously added information which may be erroneous.
+  * `PHONE_NUMBER`, `EMAIL` and `ADDRESS` fields can be left blank, allowing you to remove previously added information which may be erroneous.
 * More restrictions for command parameters can be found [here](#c-company-restrictions)

 **Examples:**